tewwwfik/emailChecker/README.md

 # emailChecker
 Email address validator for golang.
 Can make lexical validation and test whether domain exists.

-It can both check single or multiple emails.
+It can both checks single or multiple emails.